junegunn/coffee-processing/README.md

 -------

-Instance variables of Processing object, such as `width`, `frameCount` and `__mousePressed` (among others) should be accessed through their corresponding shortcut functions.
+Instance variables of Processing object, such as `width`, `frameCount` and `__mousePressed` (among others) should be accessed through their corresponding shortcut functions as follows.

 ```coffee
 # P3D, __mousePressed, frameCount, width and height are functions, not values.